BoiseState/CS121-Public/README.md

 All code in this repository may be used in your programming projects with appropriate citation.

+## activities
+- Starter files for in-class activites

 ## examples
-- Book and in-class examples for each chapter.
+- Book and in-class examples organized by chapter (Java Foundations)

-## activities
-- Source code and starter files for in-class activites

 ## projects
-- Project starter files.
+- Starter files for projects

+## resources
+- Shared code libraries and resources that are used across multiple activities / projects